Murder of Alisha Heinrich: Funeral

-The funeral of this then-unidentified child (who would become known as both "Delta Dawn" and "Baby Jane" to both the public and the media) was primarily funded by a local deputy named Virgil Moore who, along with his wife, Mary Ann, initiated a fundraising and donations appeal via local businesses and funeral homes to ensure the child received a Christian funeral, with Mary Ann Moore as the individual who coined the name "Baby Jane," having been aghast at the thought of the child being simply buried as a Jane Doe.
+The funeral of the then-unidentified child (who would become known as both "Delta Dawn" and "Baby Jane" to both the public and the media) was primarily funded by a local deputy named Virgil Moore who, along with his wife, Mary Ann, initiated a fundraising and donations appeal via local businesses and funeral homes to ensure the child received a Christian funeral, with Mary Ann Moore as the individual who coined the name "Baby Jane," having been aghast at the thought of the child being simply buried as a Jane Doe.
 (Note: Mary Ann Moore would name the then-unidentified child "Baby Jane," the name currently inscribed upon the child's granite grave marker within the Jackson County Cemetery.)

 Delta Dawn was buried in the Jackson County Cemetery following an hour-long service conducted at the Bethel Assembly Church in Pascagoula.
-This service was conducted within weeks of the child's discovery, after all efforts to locate any relatives had proven fruitless.
+The service was conducted within weeks of the child's discovery, after all efforts to locate any relatives had proven fruitless.
 The service itself was attended by approximately 200 people, with four police officers serving as pallbearers.
 The primary means of paying for and conducting the child's funeral were donations by various local businesses and their employees, and Delta Dawn was buried beneath a flat granite marker with a ceramic vase.
 Her grave bears the inscriptions "Baby Jane" and "Known Only To God".

 On the 25th anniversary of the funeral of Delta Dawn, a memorial service in her honor was held at the Bethel Assembly Church.
-This memorial service was organized by two Alabama women named Marjorie Brinker and Lynn Reuss, who have both stated they could not comprehend "why someone would throw a baby into the river like that."
+The memorial service was organized by two Alabama women named Marjorie Brinker and Lynn Reuss, who have both stated they could not comprehend "why someone would throw a baby into the river like that."

 "She belongs to somebody.
 And, if she's not remembered, it's not going to be put out anymore.
 It's just ... time is going to pass on by.
 And this way here, if we keep her in the light, somebody may just come forward."

 — Paul Murphy; Deputy sheriff on duty at the time of the recovery of the body of Delta Dawn from the Escatawpa River, 2007.